subharya83/cvml-exercise/ex26/README.md

    - Which method is faster for real-time tracking?

 2. **Optimize the C++ version**:
-   - Can you improve the performance of the C++ implementation by optimizing the Kalman filter or matrix operations?
+   - Improve the performance of the C++ implementation by optimizing the Kalman filter or matrix operations

 3. **Extend the SORT tracker**:
    - Implement additional features like occlusion handling or re-identification.